-During the 17th and early 18th centuries, the area of Georgia formed a buffer between the Spanish and English colonies in the Americas.
-With the founding of a new English colony there in 1732, European expansion and political tensions brought increasing pressure on the native population.
+In 1732, this land was claimed and colonized by the English and named Georgia.
+European expansion and political tensions brought increasing pressure on the native population.
 English immigration and demand for land pushed the tribes inland.
-Many more were displaced by the nearly incessant colonial warfare between European powers, during which traditional native rivalries were exploited in order to enlist them as allies.
+Many more native people were displaced by the nearly incessant colonial warfare between European powers, during which traditional native rivalries were exploited in order to enlist them as allies.

 Initially, great numbers of southeastern natives moved westward into Appalachia.
-But with only a handful of aboriginal natives left in Florida, most of their population having succumbed to European diseases, groups from the Lower Creek tribes began moving south.
-Spain encouraged these migrations as the Indian settlements would help to provide a buffer between Florida and the new British colony, Georgia.
+But, with only a handful of aboriginal natives left in Florida, (most of their population having succumbed to European diseases) groups from the Lower Creek tribes began moving south into Florida.
+Spain encouraged these migrations as the Native American settlements would help to provide a buffer between Florida and the new British colony, Georgia.
 In addition to Creeks, other Muskogee and Hitchiti speaking aborigines found their way south like the Miccosukee, Yuchi, Oconee, and Yamassee.This population increased with the addition of runaway slaves and even some Europeans who found refuge among the Native Americans.
 By the end of the 1700s, this diverse community of people became collectively known as the Seminoles.